rajanptl/WoodWindInstrument/README.md

     - `sound.py`: module that allows you to play sounds.
     It depends on the simpleaudio library.
   - [**`instrument.py`**](project/instrument.py):
-  **Implement your instrument in this file.** You may use other files, but you do not need to.
-Complete the items marked with `TODO`, then remove the `TODO`s when you are done.
+  **The implementation of the instrument can be found in this file.**
 - `scripts`:
-  - `reset_brick.py`: If your program does not exit correctly, eg, if you are stuck in an infinite loop, run this script on the brick to reset it.
+  - `reset_brick.py`: If the program does not exit correctly, eg, if you are stuck in an infinite loop, run this script on the brick to reset it.
 - `deploy_to_robot.py`: a script to deploy the code to the robot from your computer.
   It offers the following options: